pandichef/panTeX/README.md

 # Requirements
 * See `requirements.txt` for the Python package requirements
 * Also requires `pandoc` and `MiKTeX` to be installed (on Windows)

+# Workflow
+* Develop the document using a web page using `browser-sync start --server --files "*.html" --index "output.html"`
+* Print to `pdf` when you're ready